RathGate/Corbel_Marianne_WFA/README.md

  This program is a Windows Form Application, written entirely in C#.

+ **IMPORTANT**: This is an 8-bit game.
+You might want to install the font (in the folder ./Fonts) before using the program !

 As it is, the program **has not been compiled**.
 If you want to use it, you'll either have to compile it yourself or run a `dotnet run` command in the folder where `Program.cs` is located.